 During year 1 there is an emphasis on communication and clinical skills whilst learning about the scientific basis of medicine.
 As the course progresses towards the end of the first year and through the second year there are a series of clinical rotations through specialities such as general surgery, emergency medicine, reproductive health and paediatrics, where students learn about common disease presentation whilst dealing with real patients.

 During these rotations, students will benefit from bedside teaching, seminars and tutorials whilst working alongside a variety of multidisciplinary healthcare professionals consolidating knowledge and developing their skills.

 Assessment is continuous ensuring that basic skills are mastered before moving on to more advanced topics.

 Summative written and clinical assessments are usually at the end of a year.

-Please note that the National Exam is not include as part of the MSc Physican Associate Studies course fee.
+Please note that the National Exam is not include as part of the MSc Physician Associate Studies course fee.

 This means that upon successful completion of the course, graduates are liable for fees and associated costs of sitting the exam.
-Further information can be found on the Faculty of Physican Associates website.
+Further information can be found on the Faculty of Physician Associates website.

 University of Aberdeen Alumni Discount Scheme

 The University of Aberdeen is very pleased to offer a 20% discount on postgraduate tuition fees for all alumni who have graduated with a degree from the University of Aberdeen.
 More information can be found on the Finance and Funding page.

 (Please note this cannot be claimed in conjunction with any other scholarship award.)